tuya/tuya-rtc-camera-sdk-android/README.md

 ```

 ### Step 3
+Copy the library files
+- In the current project directory, if there is no directory for the library files, execute `mkdir libs` to create a new directory
-Copy the aar file to the appropriate directory
+- Copy the aar file from one of the Libraries versions to the created libs directory
--- app
-   -- libs
-       -- copy to here ......
-   -- src

 ## Capabilities Overview